Anguscgm/BUSseq_gpu/README.md

 ## Getting started
 The following are some simple instructions for using the GPU version of BUSseq.

+### Prerequisites
+BUSseq_gpu requires a working GPU accessible under the current environment, as well as the compiler `nvcc` which compilers the CUDA C code.

 ### Installation
 BUSseq_gpu does not require an installation.
 All you have to do is to download the .cu file, or clone this repository to a desired location.